2023-2024 FOREIGN EXCHANGE

-The District does not, however, sponsor international exchange programs.
-The district will accept students for 1st or 2nd semester and a full year of study (August – June).
-Placements less than a semester are at the discretion of the principal.
+However, the District does not sponsor international exchange programs.
+The District will accept students for 1st or 2nd semester or a full year of study (August - June).
+Placements for less than a semester are at the discretion of the principal.

 - Placement of International Exchange Students

 - Beaverton School District Policies & Regulation Regarding Foreign Exchange Students